 Sure, Chicago has plenty of amazing restaurants and bars, or you could catch a movie at one of our great theaters.
 However, we just don’t think those things would do justice to our amazing city.
 There’s so much more that goes on in Chicago after dark.
 And, since you’re reading an article about things to do in Chicago at night, we’re guessing you’ve realized that.

 In fact, we might be a little bit biased, but as longtime residents ourselves, we think the best time to experience all Chicago has to offer is after the sun goes down.
-So, before you head out to just another restaurant or bar — although there are plenty of fantastic ones to be found in Chicago — we hope you’ll consider these top 10 things to do in Chicago after dark.
+So, before you head out to just another restaurant or bar — although there are plenty of fantastic ones to be found in Chicago — we hope you’ll consider these top 10 things to do in Chicago at night.

 2. The Skydeck